SeifMohamed55/BookShop/README.md

 ```

 ## Help
 To learn more about the template go to the [project website](https://github.com/jasontaylordev/CleanArchitecture).
-Here you can find additional guidance, request new features, report a bug, and discuss the template with other users."# BookShop"
+Here you can find additional guidance, request new features, report a bug, and discuss the template with other users.